Commencement

 2016 Commencement Speaker: Fred Moten

-Fred Moten is author of In the Break: The Aesthetics of the Black Radical Tradition, Hughson's Tavern, B. Jenkins, The Undercommons: Fugitive Planning and Black Study (with Stefano Harney), The Feel Trio (which in 2014 won the California Book Award in poetry and was a finalist for the National Book Award and the Los Angeles Times book Prize), and The Little Edges (which is a finalist for the 2016 Kingsley Tufts Poetry Award).
+Fred Moten is author of In the Break: The Aesthetics of the Black Radical Tradition, Hughson's Tavern, B. Jenkins, The Undercommons: Fugitive Planning and Black Study (with Stefano Harney), The Feel Trio (which in 2014 won the California Book Award in poetry and was a finalist for the National Book Award and the Los Angeles Times book prize), and The Little Edges (which was a finalist for the 2016 Kingsley Tufts Poetry Award).

 A new poetry collection, The Service Porch, and a new collection of essays, to consent not to be a single being, are forthcoming.
 Moten lives in Los Angeles and teaches at the University of California, Riverside.